 Theresa May will face pressure on Monday as Brexiters will urge the Prime Minister and her cabinet to ditch the Brexit Chequers plan after her meeting with EU leaders in Salzburg last week.

 Manufacturing orders have fallen to a four-month low, a survey from the Confederation of British Industry revealed on Monday.

 China has refused to continue trade negotiations with the US until President Donald Trump stops threatening further tariffs.

-Business conditions in the New York region deteriorated a little less than expected in July, according to a survey from the NY Fed.
+Business confidence in Germany deteriorated less than expected in September, according to a survey released by the Ifo Institute on Monday.